Multilingual portals

 provide a default title

-The title will be taken from the language constant "DEFAULT_CTRL_<Control type>" if the title field is left blank when the dialog is closed.
+The title is taken from the language constant DEFAULT_CTRL_<type of control> if the title field is empty when the dialog is exited.

 Multilingual element titles

-You can find out how to provide elements with multilingual titles here.
+You can find out how to store the titles of elements in several languages here.

 Multilingual list entries